 Install a Dry Creek Bed with Moisture-Loving Plants

-Another way to redirect water is with a dry creek bed with moisture loving plants.
-We create a shallow depression, or swale, in a designated area, usually near a large catchbasin or at the end of buried drainage pipe.
-We then install river rocks, pebbles and gravel and surround it with a palette of wet-loving plants.
+Another way to redirect water is with a dry creek bed with moisture-loving plants.
+We create a shallow depression, or swale, in a designated area, usually near a large catchbasin or at the end of a buried drainage pipe.
+We then install river rocks, pebbles, and gravel and surround it with a palette of wet-loving plants.
 Here, it collects excess rainwater where it can percolate into the ground.
-Aesthetically pleasing, with gentle curves and various sized stones, a dry creek bed adds a refreshing and naturalistic look to a garden.
+Aesthetically pleasing, with gentle curves and various-sized stones, a dry creek bed adds a refreshing and naturalistic look to a garden.
 It is also functional, directing drainage during a rain event and providing sporadic irrigation to adjacent garden beds.

 Convert a Soggy Area to a Rain Garden

 If you have an area of your garden that is always soggy, where rain naturally collects and in which grass will not grow, convert it into a rain garden.
 Attractive shrubs that are tolerant of wet conditions include Buttonbush, Gray Dogwood, Summersweet, Sweetshrub, and Sweetspire.
-Attractive perennials that tolerate wet conditions include Astilbe, Joe Pye Weed, Ligularia and Pink Turtlehead and Sedge.
+Attractive perennials that tolerate wet conditions include astilbe, Joe pye weed, ligularia, pink turtlehead, and sedge.

 If you’re looking for a way to harvest rainwater, Aquablox is a great solution.
 This custom-sized rainwater harvesting system is built by installing storage tanks underground.
-The system can hold thousands of gallons of water which can then be used for other purposes around the property.
+The system can hold thousands of gallons of water which, with the addition to a pump, can then be used for other purposes around the property.
 Learn more about Aquablox on their website.